hmc-cs111-spring2023/project-muffinkate/notebooks/Notebook3.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+The final implementation I want to get done is to figure out how to offset or rotate a design when it's getting propogated.
+I feel like this is an easier addition rather than only a vertical spacing.
+And then have real parser error messages.
+If I can get that done, then I'll feel like I have a minimum implementation to start looking at evaluation the design and implementation with.

 **What questions do you have for your critique partners?
 How can they best help you?**

+I'd like their input on whether to have some kind of toggle or property for a individual line to be straight instead of curved - which will help the design maintain a horizontal trajectory, but adds some more complication to the syntax design.

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the work?**

+8-9 ish hours.

 **Compared to what you wrote in your contract about what you want to get out of this project, how did this week go?**

+I think this week went well, but I need to get working on parser errors because I've been putting that off and I feel that it is important.